simongt/react-to-do-list/NEXTSTEPS.md

 * Add reset / clear button.
 * Add up / down buttons to move lists and items.
 * Improve hover margins and padding for new list insertion.
+* For list label edit feature, pass prop back up pipeline and update the state.